bleonardb3/DS_POT_02-07/Lab-7/README.md

 ## Objectives:

 The goal of the lab is to gain familiarity with the features of the Watson Visual Recognition service.
 Upon completing the lab, you will know how to:

-1. Create a Watson Visual Recognition Service
+1. Create a Watson Visual Recognition service
 2. Associate the service with a project
+3. Create visual recognition classes
+4. Associate files of images with these classes.
+5. Train the visual recognition model
+6. Test the model.

 ## Instructions: